Vivian Maier

 Vivian Dorothy Maier (February 1, 1926 – April 21, 2009) was an American street photographer whose work was discovered and recognized after her death.
 She took more than 150,000 photographs during her lifetime, primarily of the people and architecture of Chicago, New York City, and Los Angeles, although she also traveled and photographed around the world.

-During her lifetime, Maier's photographs were unknown and unpublished; many of her negatives were never developed.
+During her lifetime, Maier's photographs were unknown and unpublished; many of her negatives were never printed or scanned.
 A Chicago collector, John Maloof, acquired some of Maier's photos in 2007, while two other Chicago-based collectors, Ron Slattery and Randy Prow, also found some of Maier's prints and negatives in her boxes and suitcases around the same time.
 Maier's photographs were first published on the Internet in July 2008, by Slattery, but the work received little response.
 In October 2009, Maloof linked his blog to a selection of Maier's photographs on the image-sharing website Flickr, and the results went viral, with thousands of people expressing interest.
 Maier's work subsequently attracted critical acclaim, and since then, Maier's photographs have been exhibited around the world.

 Her life and work have been the subject of books, music and documentary films, including the film Finding Vivian Maier (2013), which premiered at the Toronto International Film Festival, and was nominated for the Academy Award for Best Documentary Feature at the 87th Academy Awards.

 Early life

 Many details of Maier's life remain unknown.
 She was born in New York City in 1926, the daughter of a French mother, Maria Jaussaud Justin, and an Austrian father, Charles Maier (also known as Wilhelm).
 Several times during her childhood she moved between the U.S. and France, living with her mother in the alpine village of Saint-Bonnet-en-Champsaur near her mother's relatives.
 Her father seems to have left the family temporarily for unknown reasons by 1930.
-In the 1930 Census, the head of the household was listed as Jeanne Bertrand, a successful photographer who knew Gertrude Vanderbilt Whitney, founder of the Whitney Museum of American Art.
+In the 1930 census, the head of the household was listed as Jeanne Bertrand, a successful photographer who knew Gertrude Vanderbilt Whitney, founder of the Whitney Museum of American Art.
 When Maier was 4, she and her mother moved to the Bronx with Bertrand.

 In 1935, Vivian and her mother were living in Saint-Julien-en-Champsaur; three years later, they returned to New York.
-In the 1940 Census, Charles, Maria, Vivian and Charles Jr were listed as living in New York, where the father worked as a steam engineer.
+In the 1940 census, Charles, Maria, Vivian and Charles Jr were listed as living in New York, where the father worked as a steam engineer.